AlyssaBenj/Rype/README.md

 1. A MySQL 8 container for obvious reasons
 1. A Python Flask container to implement a REST API

+## Connecting to ngrok and AppSmith
+**Important** - you need nGrok installed
+1. In terminal ./ngrok http 8001
+1. Copy foward link to AppSmith and edit forward URL

 ## How to setup and start the containers
 **Important** - you need Docker Desktop installed